apache/cordova-docs/www/docs/en/1.7.0/cordova/media/media.release.md

 Description
 -----------

 Function `media.release` is a synchronous function that releases the underlying operating systems audio resources.
 This function is particularly important for Android as there are a finite amount of OpenCore instances for media playback.
-Developers should call the 'release' function when they no longer need the <a href="media.html">Media</a> resource.
+Developers should call the 'release' function when they no longer need the Media resource.

 Supported Platforms
 -------------------